TP2 - Bivariate Analysis

 The following questions apply to the years 1952, 1987, and 2007:

 a.
 Do you think health conditions and economies differ across continents?
-Visualize it in a graphic.
+Compute some indicators to illustrate this.

 # To do

 b.
-Confirm the previous claim using conditional distribution graphs.
+Visualize the previous claim using conditional distribution.
 Hint: plot distribution of each continuous variable on each continent.

 # To do